 - Sharing and presenting projects.
 PM tools organize your communication strategy through real-time collaboration without delays.
 They help you set meetings and daily or weekly status reports to keep everyone updated.
 Your team will know exactly what they have to finish, when, and how they should complete their tasks.
-Using the same tool as your developers and rest of the team will keep members connected with each other’s status.
-These tools also improve communication with clients by giving them access to the project to check its progress or suggest changes.
+Using the same tool as your developers and the rest of the team will keep members connected with each other’s status.
+These tools also improve client communication by giving them access to the project to check its progress or suggest changes.

 Project management software downsides